|Mahara 1.2 ePortfolios: Beginners Guide|

-Other highlights include Derrin’s example of a multi-page Mahara view, an easy to understand explanation of tagging and its great to see the authors highlighting the importance of folder structures for files that you may store online.
+Other highlights include Derrin's example of a multi-page Mahara view, an easy to understand explanation of tagging.
+It's great to see the authors highlighting the importance of folder structures for files that you may store online.
 The publication also deals with quality checklists for information that you publish online, which is important to consider from an accessibility perspective.

 For a new edition, there are only a few improvements that the authors could consider.
 The main area for improvement relates to the provided case studies, which are referred to at appropriate points within chapters.
 These are designed to illustrate how Mahara functionality can be used in particular situations and they manage to fulfill this purpose.
 This useful idea could be significantly enriched if case study examples were integrated into TDM's companion Mahara installation for readers to access.
 This would also help to encourage active community involvement around the installation, which could bring further collaborative benefits between readers in the future.
 It is also worth mentioning that the index could be improved for those that want to dip in and out of content.

 I can whole-heartedly recommend this publication to anyone who is intending on using Mahara for the first time.
 If you need a more general academic justification for using ePortfolios or are looking for a way to compare the different solutions available for use, you would be better off looking somewhere else.
 This book is unashamedly for those who have already considered this and have come to the conclusion that Mahara is the best fit.
 With the close integration of Moodle with Mahara on the horizon, using this book to learn the basics becomes a no-brainer for those who already have this popular open source VLE.